 Le Thai: Located near El Cortez, Le Thai serves up a wide variety of noodles, fried rice dishes, curries, soups, and more at a price point of around $15.

-In addition to their standard menu, Le Thai also offers a $12 lunch special Monday – Friday from 11 am – 3 pm.
+In addition to their standard menu, Le Thai also offers a $13.50 lunch special Monday – Friday from 11 am – 3 pm that includes a non-alcoholic drink.

-Evel Pie: Slinging some of the best pizza in Las Vegas, guests can order it by the slice for as little as $4 (cheese), or $4.50 (pepperoni).
+Evel Pie: Slinging some of the best pizza in Las Vegas, guests can order it by the slice for as little as $6.25, although my slice of Sweet Heat was $7, and so so good.

-According to me, and I know about this kind of stuff, Evel’s pizza by the slice is the second-best in Vegas, bested only by Pizza Rock.
+According to me, and I know about this kind of stuff, Evel’s pizza is tied for the title of best in Vegas alongside Pizza Rock.

 Hopefully, I was able to aid you in your hunt for cheap restaurants on Fremont Street.
 Downtown Las Vegas is known for providing a stronger value proposition than that of the Strip, and it shines through in its diversity of cheap food options.

-See Also: I compiled a guide to finding cheap eats on the Strip, cheap burgers, cheap steaks, and cheap prime rib in Las Vegas.
+See Also: I compiled a guide to finding cheap eats on the Strip, cheap steaks, and cheap prime rib in Las Vegas.

 TOOTIE POWELL